 Tonny Rutakirwa was born in Uganda’s capital Kampala in 1990, He attended Salvation Army Nursery school, Lohana Academy for his Primary Education, Namirembe Hillside High School for his O’ level and completed his A’ level at London College of St Lawrence.

 He later proceeded to get a degree in technology from the Asia Pacific University College of Technology and Innovation (UCTI – APIIT) Malaysia.
 The genius became a business expert from his childhood, in a continent where business was thought to be an adult affair.
 He made his first million while in primary school, at age 10.

-He has since gained greater heights in business and has become a huge employer of labour, which points to the fact that success is not measured by age, if it were, you can bet that many things would have gone differently; no one would imagine that young Tonny Rutakirwa would today be named as one of the wealthiest men in Uganda.
+He has since gained greater heights in business and has become a huge employer of labor, which points to the fact that success is not measured by age, if it were, you can bet that many things would have gone differently; no one would imagine that young Tonny Rutakirwa would today be named as one of the wealthiest men in Uganda.

 Q 1: What made you take the leap into entrepreneurship?

-Deep seated vision, clear purpose and a desire to make a difference.
+Deeply seated vision, clear purpose and a desire to make a difference.
 I have always believed it’s better to do what we can do to leave this world a better place rather than complaining about what needs to be done.

 Q 2: How did you get your idea or concept for the business?

-While younger, I asked myself why there wasn’t anyone providing exhaustive solutions, services and products under a single brand.
+While younger, I asked myself why there wasn’t anyone providing exhaustive solutions, services, and products under a single brand.
 I looked around but didn’t see anyone.
 I decided then to create exactly what I saw in my mind.
 It’s a work in progress, but a tremendous value to humanity.